terziev-viktor/FMI-Bachelor-Projects/README.md

 };
 ```
 Here class Admin can have only one instance.
 The fist call to getInstancePointer() creates the instance of Admin and every other call returns a pointer to that same object.
 Constructor, Copy Constructor and operator= are private so the pattern can't be broken.

+## Credits
+* Special thanks to prof. Boyko Banchev for the vecta library.
+You can find the source for vecta and other works of prof. Banchev on his website [here](http://www.math.bas.bg/bantchev/) :-)